amjadabdul/-RestaurantReviewsproject/README.md

 3- Progressive Web Application by caching some assets for offline use.

 ## Leaflet.js and Mapbox:
 This repository uses leafletjs with Mapbox.
 You need to replace mapboxToken: with a token from Mapbox-Access token in main.js and restaurant_info.js.
-Mapbox is free to use, and does not require any payment information."# -Restaurant-Reviews-project"
+Mapbox is free to use, and does not require any payment information.